Gibbs measures for foliated bundles with negatively curved leaves: An equidistribution result

-\paragraph{The measures converge...} We will prove that the familly $(\theta_{F,R})_{R>0}$ forms a Cauchy family.
-Since the space of probability measures on $M$ is a compact mertric space for the weak-$\ast$ topology, this will imply that this family is convergent.
-The next lemma is the first step: for a continuous function $f:X_p\to\R$, we will pinch its integral against $\theta_{F,R}$ between two quantities which become eventually very close.
-In what follows, we will use the following notation:
+\paragraph{A key lemma} The next lemma is the key step for proving the convergence of the family $(\theta_{F,R})_{R>0}$.
+For a continuous function $f:X_p\to\R$, we will pinch its integral against $\theta_{F,R}$ between two quantities which become eventually very close.
+In what follows, we will use the following notation

 \begin{lemma} There is a $C'(\eps)>1$ which tends to $1$ as $\eps$ tends to $0$, as well as a constant $R_0>0$, such that for any continuous function $f:X_p\to\R$, any $R>R_0$ and any small $\eps>0$,

 \end{lemma}